Selinda Explorers is designed along the lines of a traditional tented camp.

 Usual board basis: Full Board

-Breakfast includes a choice of museli, toast with a selection of jams, cheese, yoghurt, scones, fresh fruit along with tea/coffee/smoothie.
+Breakfast included a choice of muesli, toast with a selection of jams, cheese, yoghurt, scones and fresh fruit along with tea/coffee/smoothie.
+Alternatively, breakfast can be packed for you to savour on a break during your morning activity

 Dining style: Group Meals